Free Boundary Regularity for Almost-Minimizers: Local uniform rectifiability of the free boundary

-This is proved in \cite{Morceaux}, but a simpler proof can be found in \cite{DaJ}.
-Recall also that Condition~B was introduced by S. Semmes in \cite{Se}, who proved the uniform rectifiability of $E$ under mild additional assumptions (but with estimates that do not use these assumption).

-In the present situation, we will need a local version of this result.
-In fact, if we follow any of the two proofs mentioned above, we can get a local version that we could use for Theorem~\ref{t4.1}, but for the peace of mind of the reader we shall give a formal proof that only uses the statement of Theorem~\ref{t4.3}.
-This will use a short localization argument, which is rather straightforward in codimension $1$ (our setting here).
+To prove \eqref{eqn4.10} we apply Theorem~\ref{t4.3} using a short localization argument, which is rather straightforward in co-dimension $1$ (our setting here).
 We want to apply Theorem~\ref{t4.3} to some auxiliary Ahlfors-regular set, $E$.
 Let $u$ and $r_0$ be as in the statement of Theorem~\ref{t4.2}, and let $x\in \Gamma^+(u)$ and $r > 0$ be such that \eqref{a4.11} holds.
 Set $B = B(x,2r)$, choose a hyperplane, $P$, such that $\dist(x,P) = 10 r$, and take

 We added $P$ to get an unbounded set $E$, but we easily see that it could not disturb in the proofs or conclusions.
 We want to show that $E$ is Ahlfors-regular and satisfies Condition $B$.

 Set $\Gamma = \Gamma^+(u)$ to simplify the notation.
 Notice that